abhishivam1/currency-converter/README.md

 <h1 align="center">Currency Converter in Python</h1>

-## Made a currency converter in Python where you just needs to enter thr amount and select currency
+## Made a currency converter in Python where you just needs to enter thr amount and select currency you can check sample images how it looks like